 Deadline for data delivery is 1 May.
 Before delivery, all data are quality checked and reformatted for the GEM database.
 Dates are given as YYYY-MM-DD and the file format is to be a text document (.txt).
-A table of all files to be sent is shown in table 5.
-Column and element descriptions can be found in the meta-data files "Biobasis_Nuuk_Column_description" and "Biobasis_Nuuk_Element_description" in the following folder: F:\40-59 PaFu\41 Vegetation\08 NuukBasic_BioBasis\03_GEM_Database
+A table of all files to be sent is shown in table 6.
+Column and element descriptions can be found in the meta-data files "Biobasis_Nuuk_Column_description" and "Biobasis_Nuuk_Element_description" in the GEM Database Teams folder.